Faculty Senate Professor Award

 TERMS OF THE AWARD

-1. The recipient will be announced by the President of the University and the President of the Faculty Senate at the Faculty Recognition Dinner
+1. The recipient will be announced by the President of the University and the President of the Faculty Senate at the Faculty Recognition event

 2. The recipient will be known as the Faculty Senate Professor for the academic year following the award announcement